The St Peter’s Ladies Fellowship started over 20 years ago for women who worked during the day and were unable to attend the Mothers’ Union meetings.

 Ladies Fellowship members are also very busy in the Parish supporting all events and services.
 They arrange a very successful Harvest Supper on the 2nd Tuesday of October which is enjoyed by the whole community and help with the arranging of the Christingle Service in January.

-Our Annual Harvest Supper was held the Bowling Club recently.
-Muriel Evans the President extended a warm welcome to all, and thanked the members for all their hard work preparing and serving the supper.
-Especially Margaret Searson who had made all the apple pies.
-Grace was said by the Rev Kath Rogers.
-The usual supper was served and enjoyed by all the guests.
+The Fellowship Harvest Supper was held in the Bowling Club.
+Muriel Evans - President welcomed all and thanked the members for their hard work, preparing and serving the food.
+Grace was said by The Reverend Kathleen Rogers.
+The usual supper of soup, ham salad, apple pie and wine was enjoyed by all the guests.

 Delightful entertainment was given by Alwyn Evans accompanied by Susan Jones on the piano.
 Alwyn sang a variety of Welsh Airs, several well known songs by David Lloyd.
 Muriel congratulated Alwyn on his appointment as the conductor of the Aberystwyth Choir.
 Muriel also thanked our faithful helpers, Ken and Elfed who manned the door and organised the raffle as always.

 Kathleen thanked the entertainers and the Fellowship for it’s continued support